Managing Accommodation Requests

 Adding Extended Time in Carmen

 First, confirm the student's extended time multiplier.
 You can view an individual student’s multiplier by checking their Course Accessibility Letter (sent via email).
-To view the extended time multipliers for all of your students, login to the Instructor Portal and click the gray button: “Courses with Eligibility” to download an Excel spreadsheet.
+To view the extended time multipliers for all of your students, login to the Instructor Portal and click the yellow Export Data: Students drop-down and then click the black Export Accommodation Requests to export a list of students that have requested to utilize their accommodations in your course(s).

 Notetaking Support